sirspen/Glasswall-ICAP-Platform/README.md

 ## Requirements

-A new version of Terraform is required.
+A newish version of Terraform is required.

 ```
 terraform {